fosslien/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do, focused on things that are new, interesting, or otherwise worth remembering.

-env returns a list of environment variables
+`env` returns a list of environment variables
-cp copies files
+`cp` copies files
-rm removes files
+`rm` removes files
-this >> redirects standard output of a command to a file, appending new content to old content
+`>>` redirects standard output of a command to a file, appending new content to old content
-| redirects standard output of a command to another command
+`|` redirects standard output of a command to another command
-sort sorts lines of text alphabetically
+`sort` sorts lines of text alphabetically
-uniq filters duplicate, adjacent lines of text
+`uniq` filters duplicate, adjacent lines of text
-grep searches for a text pattern and outputs it
+`grep` searches for a text pattern and outputs it
-sed searches for a text pattern, modifies it, and outputs it
+`sed` searches for a text pattern, modifies it, and outputs it
-nano opens the nano text editor
+`nano` opens the nano text editor

 ---